 Outer: Hatch from the outer most layer of configuration, and keep the internal blank.

 Ignore: Ignore internal objects, only hatches outer objects.

 To select objects for hatching:

-- 1.Choose Draw > Hatch from the main menu. - 2.
-From the Hatch and Gradient dialog box, click the Island detection option, and then choose one of the following islands: Normal, Outer, Ignore:
+2. From the Hatch and Gradient dialog box, click the Island detection option, and then choose one of the following islands: Normal, Outer, Ignore: